swimmingly/yodrew.github.io/_pages/psychology.md

 Hygiene becomes a complete system of health capable of addressing every illness people face, physical and psychic.
 No longer need anyone bear the perennial costs and failures of medicine and other semi-scientific systems rooted in the mystical doctrine of original sin and practice of exorcism.

 By healing from trauma, we not only end dysfunction and suffering.
+We can prevent unconscious repetition of trauma through common disasters like car crashes, familial breakdown, and psychosomatic illness.
+It is that simple.

+Medicine can only deal with trauma after the fact.
+Its tricks for treating it impress us, and we respect the willingness of doctors to try.
+Though if medicine we science, it could explain, predict, and prevent further trauma.
+But look at all the attention it puts on treatment.
+It represents a declaration of failure to understand and of helplessness to eliminate the cause of our recurring disasters.

-Whereas medicine can only treat trauma after the fact, we can prevent unconscious repetition of trauma through common disasters like car crashes, familial breakdown, and psychosomatic illness.
-It is really that simple.
-We are all moments from relief, days from restedness, weeks from healing, and months from total recovery from ten millennia of abysmal problems, failure, disease, and suffering.
+We are all a moment from relief, days from restedness, weeks from healing, and months from total recovery from ten millennia of abysmal problems, failure, and suffering.
 The cause of joy---an organism restored to wholeness---is at hand.

-Safe and comfortable in the submarine of our new understanding, we will plumb the depths of the hygienic use of darkness.
-We will begin by reviewing and critiquing hygiene's existing framework for understanding illness: its incisive pathology.
-Then we will go beyond it in frank discussions of trauma, psychosis and their deeper social and natural causes.
-We will finish with an outline of a new and hygienic psychology, which promises to unleash hygiene's power and lift humanity from its debilitated state.
+Safe in the submarine of our new understanding, we will plumb the depths of the hygienic use of darkness.
+We will begin by reviewing and critiquing hygiene's existing framework for understanding illness: its incisive **pathology**.
+Then we will go beyond it in frank discussions of **trauma**, **psychosis** and their deeper social and natural causes (**cataclysm**).
+We will finish with an outline of a new and **hygienic psychology**, which promises to unleash hygiene's power and lift humanity from its debilitated state.

 #### pathology